 Concerned clients of Regent Park Pinnacle Realty or Coral Property Management are encouraged to contact RECBC.

-Clients of Regent Park Pinnacle Realty can email us at [email protected] — will open in a new tab.
+Clients of Regent Park Pinnacle Realty can email us at [email protected].

-Clients of Coral Property Management can email us at [email protected] — will open in a new tab.
+Clients of Coral Property Management can email us at [email protected].

 - Suspension Order: Stephen Lam and Regent Park Pinnacle Realty